 Broken Base: There are those who prefer Pinky's new voice; however, some fans did find his speech impediment early on to be endearing.

 The "Pinky & the Brain Split Up" skit in The Nostalgia Critic's review of "The Purge" was either hysterically funny (due to both of the titular character's voice actors returning to reprise their roles, and thus saying some decidedly unsavory things), or was needlessly cruel to a character who proceeded to have his spirit crushed in the saddest way imaginable.

 The mice made cameos in the two prime-time Tiny Toons specials, and both cameos had them in scenes prominently featuring Elmyra.
-Apparently, this must've been where they got the idea for the aforementioned Re Tool.
+Apparently, this must've been where they got the idea for the much-reviled RetoolPinky, Elmyra & the Brain.

 Snowball's last appearance, "Brainwashed Part 3", aired right around the time his voice actor died.

-The episode where Pinky and the Brain create a paper-mache replica of the earth, so that they can convince everyone to relocate and they can take over the real world.
+The episode where Pinky and the Brain create a papier-mache replica of the Earth, so that they can convince everyone to relocate and they can take over the real world.
 The background music during the montage of them building the thing?
 Dvorak's Symphony no 9 "From the New World."